At a glance…

 The Feeding the Homeless project offers a truly eye-opening experience for volunteers.
 As with many developing countries, Colombia struggles with problems associated with homelessness.
 Homelessness can affect people from all walks of life, whether the cause be substance abuse, mental health issues, unemployment, domestic abuse, natural disasters, or forced eviction.
 The Feeding the Homeless project gives volunteers the opportunity to reach out and help a diverse range of people of all ages.
 Volunteers work together with other community members to prepare and serve meals to the homeless.
 In one day, you could help feed around 200 men, women and children.
 Please note, as this project only runs four days per week, volunteers will also need to participate on another project one day a week.

 In Colombia, many schools are under-staffed and under-resourced and in many cases, the teachers are under-qualified.
-Volunteers on the Teaching project assist with teaching English to students in local schools and volunteers with an intermediate level of Spanish may also be required to teach other subjects, such as Mathematics, Sciences, Humanities, Music, Sports and Arts.
+Volunteers on the Teaching project assist with teaching English to students in local schools and community centers.
+Volunteers with an intermediate level of Spanish may also be required to teach other subjects, such as Mathematics, Sciences, Humanities, Music, Sports and Arts.
 Volunteers on this project play a crucial role in exposing students to new subjects, inspiring them to think about their futures and follow their dreams.
 This is a highly rewarding project and through sharing knowledge and life experiences, volunteers can demonstrate that with a bit of hard work, anything is possible.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL Course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 The program orientation begins on the 1st and 15th of every month and volunteers need to arrive in Bogota the day before orientation.